 Not only can disability and poverty influence access to schooling (WG2-ch4), but they are also likely to shape the learner's experience in the classroom.
 Although the low quality of education and lack of learning of children with disabilities has been observed in many cultural contexts, the underlying reasons may strongly differ between countries.
 Learning disabilities, along with other physical or cognitive impairments such as neurological disabilities (e.g. cerebral palsy), sensory barriers (e.g. hearing loss or visual impairments), epilepsy, physical impairments, communication disorders, attention, distractibility and memory problems, and chronic health impairments can threaten academic success.
-Other medical problems at birth, such as premature births, anoxia, and damage to the brain after birth because of head injuries caused by accidents, or child abuse and illness, could also contribute to learning disabilities (Nel and Grosser, 2016).
+Other medical problems at birth, such as premature births, anoxia5, and damage to the brain after birth because of head injuries caused by accidents, or child abuse and illness, could also contribute to learning disabilities (Nel and Grosser, 2016).
 Apart from the difficulties directly related to the disability itself, which are relatively similar across cultures, other complex sociocultural factors may hinder the learning process.
-In India for example, large classroom based studies point to a lack of teacher expertise and confidence in meeting the needs of children with disabilities (Singal, 2017).
+In India for example, large classroombased studies point to a lack of teacher expertise and confidence in meeting the needs of children with disabilities (Singal, 2017).
 Similar results have been found in South Africa (Engelbrecht, 2003).
 A lack of international largescale studies and international comparable data makes it difficult to draw clear and general conclusions.
-Because scientific knowledge and theoretical models mainly developed in the Global North often shape policy and educational practices for students with disabilities and learning difficulties in completely different cultural contexts, several authors underscore the risks of applying such knowledge without allowing for a thorough analysis of the disability context of particular countries, of how disability and learning difficulties are perceived in that country, and without seeking to build upon successful local ways of working with people with disabilities see for example (Kalyanpur, 2014 and Maudslay,
+Because scientific knowledge and theoretical models mainly developed in the Global North often shape policy and educational practices for students with disabilities and learning difficulties in completely different cultural contexts, several authors underscore the risks of applying such knowledge without allowing for a thorough analysis of the disability context of particular countries, of how disability and learning difficulties are perceived in that country, and without seeking to build upon successful local ways of working with people with disabilities (see for example Kalvanpur, 2014 and Maudslav, 2014 for a discussion in the Nepali and Cambodian contexts, respectively).

-... poverty is one of the greatest environmental risk factors for learning difficulties.
+...poverty is one of the greatest environmental risk factors for learning difficulties.

-Absence or deficiency of oxygen reaching the tissues, and particularly the brain.
+5Absence or deficiency of oxygen reaching the tissues, and particularly the brain.